Wine and Chocolate Pairings You Should Try At Least Once

 Similarities: White chocolate can come in a variety of forms, but its taste is soft overall and has a mellow sweetness with buttery tones.
 Here are some ideal pairings:

-- When grabbing nutty white chocolate, opt for the bottle of chardonnay.
+- When grabbing nutty white chocolate, opt for the bottle of Chardonnay.
 Its fuller body and buttery finish will enhance the flavors of the white chocolate.

-- For a citrusy white chocolate, pair it with sauvignon blanc.
+- For a citrusy white chocolate, pair it with Sauvignon Blanc.
 The lightness and acidity of the wine make it an easy palate-pleaser.

 - Riesling and Moscato d’Asti are both light, bubbly, and sweet—a white chocolate’s ideal partner.

-Dark Chocolate
+Dark Chocolate Pairings

 Pairs with: Zinfandel, Cabernet Sauvignon, Syrah, or Merlot

 Similarities: Some might describe the taste of dark chocolate as dry, bitter, strong, or intense.
 You’ll want to pick a wine with the same powerful punch.
-Zinfandels, cabs, syrahs, and merlots are all fuller-bodied wines with some fruity undertones.
+Zinfandels, Cabs, Syrahs, and Merlots are all fuller-bodied wines with some fruity undertones.

 Depending on the cacao content of your dark chocolate, you’ll want to choose a similar-bodied wine for the biggest flavor boost.
 Here's some inspiration:

-- Zinfandels and syrahs share fruity and spicy notes, so they’ll probably pair better with semi-sweet dark chocolate.
+- Zinfandels and Syrahs share fruity and spicy notes, so they’ll probably pair better with semi-sweet dark chocolate.

-- Cabernet sauvignon tends to be bold and strong, which teams well with the drier, not-so-sweet chocolates.
+- Cabernet Sauvignon tends to be bold and strong, which teams well with the drier, not-so-sweet chocolates.

-- The richness of merlot wows with a 55% cacao-packed dark chocolate.
+- The richness of Merlot wows with a 55% cacao-packed dark chocolate.

-Milk Chocolate
+Milk Chocolate Pairings

 Pairs with: Pinot Noir, Port, Riesling, or Pinot Gris